 - Rapid breathing

-Tests that are frequently used to diagnose pulmonary embolism include:
+Tests for diagnosing pulmonary embolism include:

 Exercise is one of the best ways to prevent pulmonary embolism.

-Treatments for embolism are designed to stop the clot from getting bigger, prevent new clots from forming, or destroy/remove the embolus or clot if necessary.
 A first step in treating most embolisms is to treat shock and provide oxygen therapy.

 Preventing pulmonary embolism